How Involved Should You Be With Your Child’s College Decision?

-One tricky situation is that your son or daughter may be emotionally biased towards one school because he or she lives near it, follows its sports teams, or has friends there.
+One such situation is that your son or daughter may be emotionally biased towards one school because he or she lives near it, follows its sports teams, or has friends there.
 An unbiased ranking system can help your child consider a broader spectrum of choices.
 It might be that your child’s favorite university isn’t really the best fit.

 Another tricky situation is when a parent has a particular university that he or she wants a child to attend, but a child isn’t interested in.
 A good solution is to simply place that university onto the chart and evaluate it in an unbiased manner.
 Because the parents know a lot about that university, as would be the case with an alma mater, he or she can help the child to see the university’s advantages.

-The long and short of it is that parents can have the greatest influence over their child’s choice when they take the time to teach their son or daughter the skills of self-awareness, motivation, planning, and decision-making.
-For more information go check out Prep Expert.
+Successfully choosing an ideal university is the culmination of several smaller skills put into practice.
+The long and short of it is that parents can have the greatest influence over their child’s choice when they take the time to teach the skills of self-awareness, motivation, planning, and decision-making.

 For more test strategy, college admissions, and scholarship application tips sign up for our FREE class happening right now!